 An on-card signature and small patch make the 2004 SP Authentic Eli Manning rookie card a top choice.
 Ultimate Collection and Contenders also present appealing options.

 Like Manning, Ben Roethlisberger has two Super Bowl wins after starting his NFL career in 2004.
-His overall interest is helped by a recent increase in production and the collecting power of Steelers Nation.
+His overall interest is helped the collecting power of Steelers Nation.

 Also similar to Eli Manning, the best Ben Roethlisberger rookie cards come courtesy of SP Authentic, Ultimate Collection and Contenders.
 SP Authentic prevails thanks to the on-card signature and patch.

-A large patch and quality design puts the 2007 Exquisite Collection rookie for Adrian Peterson in an elite class.
+A large patch and quality design put the 2007 Exquisite Collection rookie for Adrian Peterson in an elite class.
 The gold parallel, numbered to 25, is shown below.

-Calvin Johnson is the final top rookie from the 2007 class and his best rookie sticks with the rest, making 2007 Exquisite Collection one of the most loaded products in modern football.
+Calvin Johnson is arguably top rookie from the 2007 class and his best rookie card sticks with the rest, making 2007 Exquisite Collection one of the most loaded products in modern football.

-Another wide receiver, Larry Fitzgerald came into the NFL with a lot of hype and he has not disappointed.
-Despite the inconsistency at quarterback, Larry Fitzgerald has been one of the few constants in the NFL over the last decade.
-As his abilities and production begin to drop, it is unlikely that Fitzgerald has any real boost in interest unless he joins a Super Bowl-calibur team or returns to his former greatness.
+Another key wide receiver, Larry Fitzgerald came into the NFL with a lot of hype and he has not disappointed.
+Despite the inconsistency at quarterback, Fitzgerald has been one of the few constants in the NFL over the last decade.

 Although Drew Brees has seven signed rookie cards, and most are more limited than his Contenders card, it remains the preferred choice for collectors.
 The announced print run of 500 keeps the supply decent and the prices have climbed over the years.

-Despite the fact that several rookie cards for Tom Brady regularly sell near the four-figure range, there is really no debate about which is the top overall rookie card of the 2000s.
+Despite the fact that multiple Tom Brady rookie cards regularly sell for thousands, there is really no debate about which is the top overall rookie card of the 2000s.
 Contenders has considerable brand power with football collectors, as evidenced by the other cards on the list, and sits at the top as the unquestioned favorite among collectors.
-While the print run was never revealed, the on-card signature and legacy of Tom Brady ensures this will be a modern hobby icon for many years to come.
+While the print run was never revealed, the on-card signature and legacy of Tom Brady guarantees this will be a modern hobby icon for many years to come.